If you’re looking for the best dark triad books, you’ve come to the right page.

 So, which traits should you borrow from psychopaths?

-That’s what Kevin Dutton does: he lists what traits you should borrow from psychopaths, and how you can go about to develop them within yourself.
+That’s what Kevin Dutton does: he lists what traits you should borrow from psychopaths, and how you can go about developing them within yourself.

 Also read: